Skip to content

 • self update

-Update valet and its extensions to the latest releases.
+Update valet to the latest release.

 • showcase command1